 While I take most from Imago, I consider myself an integrative therapists by borrowing from different modalities I am trained in.

 Reach out using the contact form.
-Share a bit about what’s bringing you to couples therapy- no need to overthink it.
+Share a bit about what’s bringing you to therapy- no need to overthink it.
 I’ll get back to you with next steps.

 If we decide to work together, in our first full session, we’ll dive into what’s been feeling stuck or painful in your relationship.
 I’ll help you both slow things down, name what’s not working, and begin mapping a path forward.